 - Act in ways that are consistent with their values

-- Discover and believe in their capacity to make a difference in their communities and the wider world
+- Discover and develop their capacity to make a difference in their communities and the wider world

-Our program activities are intentionally designed to allow young people to put their best self into action, challenging our participants to unlock their highest potential and realize that they have unique gifts that can positively affect the world around them.
-Once participants have practiced being My own self, At my very best, they are better prepared to bring that awareness to their actions each day— All the time.
+Our program activities are intentionally designed to allow young people to put their best selves into action, challenging them to unlock their highest potential and discover their unique gifts that can positively affect the world around them.
+Once participants have practiced being their own selves at their very best, they are better prepared to bring that awareness to their actions each day— all the time.

 We seek to create quality experiences that are both fun and lead to intentional learning.
 We believe that in order to have fun and learn, participants must first be and feel safe.
 AYF programs are built to achieve the specific programmatic goals of our partners, as well as the following outcomes: